grunmax/EspHttpRtos/README.md

 # EspHttpRtos
+# Platform ESP32, Arduino
-Example of Async HTTP server based on FreeRTOS for ESP32.
+Example of Async HTTP server wih JSON/REGEX features and using FreeRTOS tasks.

-Main features are:
+RTOS examples are:
-* JSON in response output
-* REGEX in request path parameters
-* Notification example (FreeRTOS)
-* Queue example  (FreeRTOS)
+* xTaskNotifyWait - wait for notification with parameter passing
+* xQueueReceive - use queue
-* Group events example (FreeRTOS)
+* xEventGroupWaitBits - use group events
-* Semaphore example (FreeRTOS)
+* xSemaphoreTake/xSemaphoreGive use semaphore